Isan: Population

-Isan's total population as of 2010 was 21,305,000.
+Isan's total population as of 2025 was 22 million.
 Forty percent of the population is concentrated in the provinces of Khorat, Ubon Ratchathani, Udon Thani, and Khon Kaen, known as "big four of Isan".
 These provinces surround the four major cities of the same names.
-As of 2010, their populations were: Khorat 142,169; Udon Thani 137,979; Khon Kaen 113,828; and Ubon Ratchathani 83,148.
-However, as of 2010 only 50 percent of the region's population lived in municipal areas.
-Kalasin was the most urbanised province (with almost 100 percent in municipal areas), and Roi Et the least (2.8 percent).
-Thus, the population is still largely rural, but concentrated around the urban centres.
+As of 2025, their populations were: Khorat 126,391; Udon Thani 130,531; Khon Kaen 114,459; and Ubon Ratchathani 122,070.
+As of 2025, 50 percent of the region's population lived in municipal areas.
+Kalasin was the most urbanized province (with almost 100 percent in municipal areas), and Roi Et the least (2.8 percent).
+Thus, the population is still largely rural, but concentrated around the urban centers.

 There is a substantial Khmer minority, concentrated in the southern provinces of Buriram, Surin, and Sisaket, and some Vietnamese refugees in Mukdahan and Nakhon Phanom.
 The Khmer-speaking minority and the Kuy people ("Soui"), who live in the south of Isan, speak Austroasiatic languages and follow customs more similar to those of Cambodia than to those of the Thai and Lao, who are Tai peoples.